 The unique issue with the way the log files are handled is that the log files are not purged and deleted when a transaction is completed.
 In addition, the log space storage is pretty inefficient – as it is designed for quick writes.
 In my lab, a new log file is created almost every 75 certificate requests with a 2K key size.
 Mathematically you can see there is mismatch in space consumption and enrollments.
 In addition, working with the CA to revoke certificates, delete items from the database, key archival and more all use working space, so your log files will be consumed for more than just enrollments.

 The log files are cleaned/truncated/deleted only when two conditions occur.
 One, the CA must perform a database backup via GUI, command line, or Volume Shadow Snapshot (VSS).
 Second, the CA keeps file hooks on any log file that was used or created since the CA service was started.
 So even if you do a backup, only the log files freed from before the CA service was started will be truncated.
 So at some point, the CA must release the file handle to any unused log file before it can be deleted.
-In the examples below, In Figure 2, I perform a CA backup after several log files were created.
-You can see that while the backup completed, the log files were not deleted.
-Once I stopped and restarted the CA service, the backup completed a second time and you can see that it deleted the files as shown in Figure 3.
+In the examples below, In Figure 2, I perform a CA backup after I stopped and restarted the CA service, the backup completed and you can see that it deleted the files.

 I do not believe it is worth stopping and starting your CA service just to perform a backup, as most CAs will reboot occasionally from updates, patches and operational needs.
 But you should be aware of this requirement.